Power of attorney

 - your bank.

 You do not need to register your completed document unless it is likely to be used in transactions related to buying or selling land.
-To register your document, you must take the original copy to the Titles Registry and pay the fee.
+To register your document, take the original document to the Titles Registry and pay the fee.

 If the power is revoked, you must deregister the document by lodging a revocation form with the Titles Registry.